-Leading legal thought, Melanie was involved in a variety of publications such as Litigation in the 21st Century: The Jury Trial, The Training & The Experts – Musings & Teachings from David J. Beck, Lisa Blue, Melanie Gray & Stephen D. Susman and Striking the Right Balance: Public Versus Private Enforcement Laws.
-She has also served as a speaker across the country, serving at the Association of Corporate Counsel Chapter meeting, the Texas Minority Counsel Meeting, the 60th Anniversary Syracuse L. Rev Symposium, and various Syracuse University College of Law events.
+Leading legal thought, Melanie was involved in a variety of publications such as Litigation in the 21st Century: The Jury Trial, The Training & The Experts – Musings & Teachings from David J. Beck, Lisa Blue, Melanie Gray & Stephen D. Susman, and Striking the Right Balance: Public Versus Private Enforcement Laws.
+She has also served as a speaker at numerous conferences across the country.

 Melanie has served in leadership roles in a number of legal organizations, including serving on the board of the Houston Bar Foundation, the Interdisciplinary Committee on Law and Accounting of the Houston Bar Association, the Texas Accounting and Lawyers for the Arts.
 She is a member of the American Bar Association, the State Bar of Texas, and a life member of the Texas Women Lawyers.
 She holds membership in other invitation-only organizations, including the American Bar Foundation, the Texas Bar Foundation, the College of the State Bar of Texas, and Litigation Counsel of America.
 She has chaired or co-chaired numerous capital campaigns, including the recently concluded $1 billion Campaign for Syracuse University.

-Melanie is widely known for her community service and contributions to the arts, education, and the advancement of women and currently serves on the following boards: Syracuse University, Baylor College of Medicine Girls Inc. (Vice Chair), Greater Houston Community Foundation, Society for the Performing Arts (Board Chair), Foundation for Jones Hall Greater Houston Women’s Center, Legacy Community Health Services Endowment, Teen & Family Services.
+In addition to being a Founder and an Executive Committee member of The Center for Women in Law, Melanie is widely known for her community service and contributions to the arts, education, and the advancement of women and serves (or has served) on the following boards: Syracuse University, Baylor College of Medicine, Girls Inc., Greater Houston Community Foundation, Society for the Performing Arts, Foundation for Jones Hall, The Jung Center, Greater Houston Women’s Center, Legacy Community Health Services Endowment, Teen & Family Services, Post Oak School.

 Melanie began practicing law in 1981 in Chicago, after graduating from Syracuse University College of Law.
 She is married to Mark Wawro, a practicing attorney and partner with Susman Godfrey LLP, and has three children.